 As such, and in terms of Section 16(4) of the Freedom of Information (Scotland) Act 2002 where Section 12(1) of the Act (Excessive Cost of Compliance) has been applied, this represents a refusal notice for the information sought.

-By way of explanation, all road traffic offences are recorded in accordance with the Scottish Government Justice Department offence classification codes, and are not subcategorised by vehicle type.
+By way of explanation, crimes in Scotland are recorded in accordance with the Scottish Government Justice Department offence classification codes and are not thereafter subcategorised.